afet-yonetim-sistemi/ays-be/README.md

 #### Solution:

-> Make sure to remove bouncy castle from your .m2 folder then run `mvn clean install` again to download the packages.
+> Make sure to remove bouncy castle from your .m2 folder then run `./mvnw clean install` again to download the packages.

 ### 3. Can't download the package from the private repo: